-- 15.2.13 Formal requests for review of the Examination Board's decisions should normally be resolved by the Academic Review Committee.
+- 15.2.13 Formal requests for review of the Dean's decisions should normally be resolved by the Academic Review Committee.
 A student may only appeal against the decision of the Committee on the basis of procedural irregularity in the review process.
 Students may submit an appeal in writing to the Provost within 10 working days following receipt of the decision regarding the formal review.
-Appellants should clearly indicate the grounds for appeal and provide evidence in support of the appeal. - 15.2.14 If the Provost determines that the case is substantiated, the decision will be conveyed to the Examination Board.
-The Examination Board will review the case and decide whether changes to the student's academic standing or award classification are required.
-The Examination Board will report back to the Provost any decisions taken on cases referred via this procedure. - 15.2.15 The Office of the Provost should record its proceedings and resolutions.
-The decision on the appeal will be conveyed to the student in writing within 22 working days following receipt of the appeal and is final. - 15.2.16 The Academic Review Committee will submit a report of formal requests for review of Examination Board decisions and of appeal cases received to Senate via the Quality Assurance Committee annually.
-The Provost will submit an annual report to Senate via the Quality Assurance Committee on all appeal cases received by him/her. - 16.
-Application for Graduation and Requirements for Awards - 16.1 Each academic year has three graduation dates as set by Senate.
-Students should file an application for graduation during their intended graduation semester/term in accordance with the procedures announced by the University.
+Appellants should clearly indicate the grounds for appeal and provide evidence in support of the appeal. - 15.2.14 If the Provost determines that the case is substantiated, the decision will be conveyed to the Dean.
+The Dean will review the case and decide whether changes to the student's academic standing or award classification are required.
+The Dean will report back to the Provost any decisions taken on cases referred via this procedure. - 15.2.15 The Office of the Provost should record its proceedings and resolutions.
+The decision on the appeal will be conveyed to the student in writing within 22 working days following receipt of the appeal and is final. - 15.2.16 The Academic Review Committee will submit a report of formal requests for review of Dean's decisions and of appeal cases received to Senate via the Quality Assurance Committee annually.
+The Provost will submit an annual report to Senate via the Quality Assurance Committee on all appeal cases received by him/her.

+16. Application for Graduation and Requirements for Awards